Troubled Thuringia gets fresh election dates | DW | 21.02.2020

 Four parties have agreed to fresh election dates for Thuringia.
 The state drew major controversy after a state premier was elected with the help of the far-right AfD party.

-Politicians from four German political parties in the east German state of Thuringia have chosen new election dates for the state premier and its parliament, during a meeting on Friday.
+Politicians from four German political parties in the east German state of Thuringia have chosen new election dates to elect both the state premier and a new parliament, during a meeting on Friday.

-Elections for a new state premier will take place on March 4, 2020 and a state election will take place on April 25, 2021.
+Elections for a new state premier will take place on March 4, 2020 with the state election taking place on April 25, 2021.

 The center-left Social Democrats (SPD), the Greens, the conservative Christian Democratic Union (CDU) and the hard-left Die Linke (The Left) agreed the dates after a meeting in the state capital Erfurt.

-The four-party faction intends to stand former state president Bodo Ramelow as their candidate.
-The Die Linke politician will then lead an interim government until Thuringia-state citizens elect an entirely new government next year.
+The four-party bloc intends to stand former state president Bodo Ramelow as their candidate in the upcoming March state premier elections.
+The Die Linke politician will then head an interim government until Thuringia-state citizens elect an entirely new government next year.

+The interim government will be formed of a red-red-green minority coalition made up of the SPD, Die Linke and the Green party.

 The interim government intends to leave the agreement of a state budget until next year.